The Adventures of Maya the Bee: 1975 anime

 The most popular and widely known adaptation of the story is the Japanese anime Maya the Honey Bee (みつばちマーヤの冒険, Mitsubachi Māya no Bōken).
 Originally aired on Japanese TV in 1975, the anime has been dubbed into 42 languages and screened on television in various territories.
 The Japanese TV series was preceded by Tokyo Kodomo Club's musical play based on the short story, presented as Mitsubachi Māya ("Maya the Honeybee"), distributed on an LP album.

 The original theme was composed by Karel Svoboda and sung by Karel Gott in the German, Czech and Slovak versions, and Zbigniew Wodecki in the Polish version.

 2012 TV series

-In 2012 Studio 100 Animation produced a 78-episode, 13-minute TV series.
-The series was rendered in CGI animation.
+In 2012, Studio 100 Animation produced a 78-episode, 13-minute TV series.
+The series was rendered in computer animation.
 A second 52 episode season aired in 2017.

 Film series

-A 2014 film adaptation based upon the 2012 series was released.
-In 2018, a sequel to the 2014 film, titled Maya the Bee: The Honey Games, was released on 1 April in Germany and 1 May in United States.

-A third film, titled Maya the Bee: The Golden Orb was released on 7 January 2021, in Australia.
-It was delayed from its original 2020 release date due to the COVID-19 pandemic.

-An upcoming spin-off film titled Arnie & Barney will be released in early 2026, with The Umbilical Brothers reprising their roles as the titular duo.
+A film adaptation based upon the 2012 series was released in 2014.
+The film was followed by two sequels: Maya the Bee: The Honey Games in 2018 and Maya the Bee: The Golden Orb in 2021.
+A spin-off film, titled Arnie & Barney: The Water Quest, was released in 2026, with The Umbilical Brothers reprising their roles as the titular duo.